 I have had couples learn to say, Thank you for being honest.
 If they feel they need some time to process the new information, I have them add, Can I have ten minutes to think about this?
 Then we’ll get back together to talk about it.

 There are some marriages so infected by angry outbursts that it is not safe to be honest.
 Honesty runs the risk of a severe beating or even death.
 In these marriages, I suggest that a couple separate until safety can be assured.
 Couples should not live together as long as one spouse persists in abusing the other.

 Dishonesty may prevent physical and emotional abuse in the short run.
 But dishonesty can lead to even greater abuse when it is discovered.
 If the fear of abuse is preventing you from being honest, I suggest separation while the abusive spouse receives professional treatment.
 Then when the risk of abuse is overcome, be totally honest with your spouse.

 Remember, honesty is never your enemy.
 It’s a friend that brings light to a problem that often needs a creative solution.
 If honesty is followed by safe and pleasant negotiation, it becomes the necessary first step toward improving your compatibility and love for each other.
 (From the book, Surviving an Affair, written by Dr. Willard F. Harley and Dr. Jennifer Harley Chalmers)

-“’Respect everyone, and love your Christian brothers and sisters’ (1 Peter 2:17).
-I’ve heard many people say, ‘My spouse won’t talk with me.’
+“’Respect everyone; and love your Christian brothers and sisters.’
+(1 Peter 2:17) I’ve heard many people say, ‘My spouse won’t talk with me.’
 If this describes your marriage, the question is, why?
 One reason some spouses go silent is negative communication patterns.
 Here are some questions to help you think about your own patterns.
 Consider whether you often come across as negative or complaining.

 - Do I listen to my spouse when he talks?
 Or do I cut him off and give my responses?